RESIDENTIAL CONSTRUCTION – Frequently Asked Questions

 - foundations All buildings are required to have a foundation with the only exemption being for frost depth.
 Accessory buildings less than 600 sq. ft are not required to have foundations which extend to the 24” frost depth, but require a minimum 12” wide foundation to a minimum depth of 12” below grade.

 - garden shed A building permit is not required as long as the structure is 200 sq. ft. or less.
 A permit is required if the flood plain or if hard wired with an electrical system then a permit is required.
-You will need to confirm your property setbacks and easements with Planning & Zoning.
+Please confirm with Planning & Zoning regarding an accessory structure permit, setbacks, and easements.

 - kitchen/bathroom/interior The building code exempts interior work such as painting, floor covering, cabinets, counter tops and wall coverings from permit requirements.
 A permit is required if the project removes wall coverings to expose the framing; builds a wall or partition (whether bearing or nonbearing) or relocates sinks, tubs, showers or water closets which require plumbing